Q: How do I contact eileen?

 ~ HANDSEWN RINGS secured discretely to the quilt back are an easy way to display small pieces of Quilted Wall Art.
 The lightweight plastic rings hang from small nails that have been hammered into the wall at appropriate intervals to match up with the rings.

 ~ A HIDDEN CASING sewn onto the quilt back, but hidden when viewed from the front, supports a dowel rod (for lighter pieces) or a wooden slat (for heavier pieces).
 This prevents the Quilted Wall Art from sagging.

 Q: What is the BEST WAY to CARE FOR my ei of the needle quilted treasures?
 Handle your quilted treasures with care.
 1) Display them away from direct sunlight and heat.
 Sunlight LOVES to fade textiles.
 2) Air them out occasionally, but not in bright sunlight.
 3) Different projects require different care.
 Memory Quilts and Memory Pillows can generally be machine washed in cold water on a gentle setting and dried on low heat.
 Dry cleaning is also generally appropriate.
 Eileen will review specific care instructions with you when you plan your quilted project.

 Q: I have always wanted to learn to sew for myself but the skills I learned in 8th grade are my only background.
 Any suggestions?

-Eileen is a patient and effective teacher with successful teaching experience.
-Whether you are 8 or 80. . . or something in between. . .
-Eileen can help you step-by-step.
-Learn the language of sewing. . . learn how to read and follow the directions on a commercial pattern. . . learn how to use a sewing machine or sew by hand.
-Eileen will build on what you already know and help your set of sewing skills GROW!
-Contact Eileen to arrange a time to start YOUR sewing adventure!
+eileen is a patient and effective teacher with successful teaching experience.
+Whether you are 8 or 80, or something in between, eileen can help you step-by-step to learn the language of sewing, to learn how to read and follow the directions on a commercial pattern, to learn how to use a sewing machine or sew by hand. eileen will build on what you already know and help your set of sewing skills GROW!
+Contact eileen to arrange a time to start YOUR sewing adventure!